The Transformation Of McKayla Maroney From Toddler To 25

 The following article contains references to eating disorders, addiction, and sexual abuse.

 McKayla Maroney wowed gymnastics fans around the world every time she took flight from the vault apparatus, and her flawless routines helped her earn quite the medal haul.
-However, while her rapidly twirling star burned bright, her athletic career would be brief.
+However, while her star burned bright, her athletic career would be brief.

 In May 2021, Maroney tweeted that "it felt like my purpose" to go to the Olympics, but she had no idea what she was getting herself into when she began pursuing her dream.
 "I was never informed about the costs, and wish I would've known some of them," she wrote.
 "For example that it would take me 5 full years to mentally and physically heal from the intensity of what I went through."
 Read on to learn how she transformed into a top athlete and what she decided to do when gymnastics were no longer an option.